All Episodes

 However, the problem with that long process is that it'll take a thousand centuries to be complete.

-I didn't pre-read this thing, but I just I just saw the headline and I put it in the stack.
+I didn't pre-read this thing, but I just saw the headline and I put it in the stack.

 What about the thousand years that led up to where we are now?

-That's they say that the oceans uh uh solved the warming problem the last time it happened 55 million years ago.
+They say that the oceans solved the warming problem the last time it happened 55 million years ago.

-Uh the the scientific hypothesis is based on the analysis of marine sediments deposited during the global warming called the Paleocene Eocene Thermal Maximum, otherwise known as PETM.
+The scientific hypothesis is based on the analysis of marine sediments deposited during a global warming called the Paleocene-Eocene Thermal Maximum, otherwise known as PETM.

 Brian is amazed I can so fluidly pronounce such big scientific terms.

-The uh sediments reveal an abrupt change in the chemical composition of the sea, which uh started to develop at the beginning of the PETM, again the Paleocene Eocene Thermal Maximum, a period followed by a long and slow recovery.
+The sediments reveal an abrupt change in the chemical composition of the sea, which started to develop at the beginning of the PETM, again, the Paleocene-Eocene thermal maximum, a period followed by a long and slow recovery.

-Uh U.S. University Earth Science teacher James Zakos explained that when investigating the ocean sedimentary uh layers, he was able to observe the effects of a quick acidification during the Paleocene Eocene thermal maximum.
+U.S. University Earth Science Teacher James Zakos explained that when investigating the ocean sedimentary layers, he was able to observe the effects of a quick acidification during the Paleocene-Eocene thermal maximum.

 The latest research confirms that nearly half the CO2 produced by man went to the oceans in the last two centuries.

-So we're gonna be saved by the Paleocene Eocene Thermal Maximum.
+So we're going to be saved by the Paleocene-Eocene Thermal Maximum.

 It's not one word.